 Flagstaff Divorce Lawyer

 At The Zickerman Law Office, PLLC, we understand how difficult the process of divorce can be on you and your family.
 As such, we offer comprehensive and compassionate divorce services to help you with each step.
-Whether you require help with your contested or uncontested divorce, our attorney can provide you with the guidance and support you need to navigate the divorce process with peace of mind.
+Whether you require help with your contested or uncontested divorce, our Flagstaff divorce attorney can provide you with the guidance and support you need to navigate the divorce process with peace of mind.

 Differences Between an Uncontested and Contested Divorce

 In an uncontested divorce, the couple reaches an agreement on all divorce-related issues, so there is no need to go to court.
-In a contested divorce, the couple disagrees on one or more issue related to their divorce and requires the assistance of the court.
+In a contested divorce, the couple disagrees on one or more issues related to their divorce and requires the assistance of the court.

-How Is Child Custody Determined in Arizona?
+Child Custody in Arizona

-If you have any minor children, there will need to be a custody determination during the divorce proceedings.
 If you and your spouse cannot reach an agreement on child custody and parenting time, you will then be required to submit a proposed parenting plan to the judge.

 The judge will consider the following factors: